matteoramazzotti/slAudio/README.md

 # slAudio
-ciao,
-ti descrivo il sistema che uso io per fare presto il pairing audio/video:

-1. salvare le slide (o.odp, .ppt, è uguale) in formato pdf.
+this is the procedure I use to rapidly produce videos from a lesson in pdf and a set of audio files, one per slide:

+1. save slides (or .odp, .ppt, it's the same) in pdf format.

-2. convertire il pdf in tanti png col comando imagemagick
+2. convert the pdf in many png files with the imagemagick command

   convert -scene 1 -density 200 lezione.pdf slide_%02d.png

-3. registrare gli audio e salvarli con lo stesso nome delle slide, quindi es. slide_01.mp3
+3. record audio files (one per slide) and save them with the same name of the slides, so for slide_01.png name the file slide_01.mp3

-3b. se gli mp3 sono stereo conviene portarli a mono
+3b. if mp3 is stereo,convert them to mono with sox

   sox stereo.mp3 mono.mp3 channels 1

-3c. se il volume è basso l'opzione -v di sox alza/abbassa il volume: io uso -v 3 per ampli 3x

-3d. se c'è rumore di fondo, registrare alcuni secondi di silenzio su noise.mp3
+3c. if volume is low or high sox can adjust it, e.g. to imcrease thevolume 3x use

+  sox -v 3 lowvol.mp3 3xvol.mp3 channels 1

+  or directly combine with the previous

+  sox -v 3 stereo.mp3 mono.mp3 channels 1

+3d. in csae of background noise, record some second of silence as noise.mp3, then use the following to produce a clean audio

   sox noise.mp3 noise.wav trim 0 2
   sox noise.wav -n noiseprof noise.prof